Claw256/Sigma-3D-Print/README.md

 # Overwatch Sigma 3D Print
 This is the repo for my Overwatch Sigma Model which I indent to 3D print.

+This is a heavyily modified version of the Sigma Overwatch model.
+I intend this model to be used for non-commerical use, and for personal use only.
+Have fun :)

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]